leocape/api/source/index.html.md

 - **ID document** (front side, plus back side for identity_card/driver_license)
 - **Selfie** (holding ID document)
-- **Liveness** (live photo/video - triggers automatic verification)
 - **Proof of Address** (utility bill, bank statement, etc.)

 Each document must be uploaded as a separate request with FormData.

 **Maximum file size:** 4MB per document.

-**Note:** This endpoint should be called after creating an individual customer using the "Create Individual Customer" endpoint.
+**Note:** This endpoint should be called after creating an individual customer using the [Create Individual Customer](#post-create-individual-customer) endpoint.
 Use the customer UID returned from the creation response.
-Upload the **Liveness** document last as it triggers the automated verification workflow.
+All documents must be uploaded seperately.

 ### Parameters